AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex3.md

 You're not required to use the ECID to request Profile data from Platform's Real-time Customer Profile, you can use any ID in any namespace to request this data.

-Let's go back to Postman and pretend we're the call center, and send a call to Platform specifying the namespace of **Phone** and your mobile number.
+Let's go back to Postman and pretend we're the call center, and send a request to Platform specifying the namespace of **Phone** and your mobile number.

-So, if you want to ask Platform's APIs to give you back all Profile information for a specific Phone, you will need to configure the call as follows:
+So, if you want to ask Platform's APIs to give you back all Profile information for a specific Phone, you will need to configure the request as follows:

 | Key     | Value     |
 |:-------------:| :---------------:|